 Application: Applications for most programs are due mid-January to late February, but students should always check the CIE website regarding the specific exchanges that are of interest.
-For more information, contact the CIE: Cumberland House, Room 209 Telephone: (416) 978-2564 student.exchange@utoronto.ca/cie

-Note that students participating in an exchange through the Centre for International Experience will have their credits finalized for transfer upon return.
+For more information, contact the CIE: Cumberland House, Room 209 Telephone: (416) 978-2564 learning.abroad@utoronto.ca Home - University of Toronto - Learning Abroad (utoronto.ca) Note that students participating in an exchange through the Centre for International Experience will have their credits finalized for transfer upon return.
 Students are eligible to participate in up to three terms of exchange.
 Exchange semesters can be arranged in multiple ways -full year and additional semester or three consecutive summers or three separate semesters in up to three locations!
-The maximum amount of transfer credits a student may earn through exchange is 7.5 (provided they do not have more than 2.5 transfer credits already on admission or on Letter of Permission).
+The maximum amount of transfer credits a student may earn through exchange is 7.5 credits (provided they do not have more than 2.5 transfer credits already on admission or on Letter of Permission).
 In order to be considered for full transfer credits, students must complete the equivalent "full course load" at the host institution.
 Note that this term does not refer to the minimum full-time load at an institution.
 To find out what constitutes a full course load at the host university, students are to refer to the CIE webpage for that host institution.
 Studying at another institution does bring a degree of academic risk.
 Although Daniels cannot guarantee that the courses, a student has chosen will receive full credit, all students will receive a fair assessment.